-Pinterest is different from all the other social media platforms in that it is hugely visual and very inspiring.
-It's easy to lose an hour or two on this site.
+Doing business on Pinterest is different from all the other social media platforms in that it is hugely visual and very inspiring.
+It's easy to lose an hour or two on this site, but don't worry, we have tips to help you stop wasting time on social media.
 Beautiful images and interesting videos offer a visual feast of almost anything that interests you.
 It's fun and truly allows you to escape the mundane.
 It's an ultra-hot social media site in the US and is gaining good momentum here in the UK.
 It's absolutely perfect for businesses that have products with great imagery and it's particularly popular for niches like decor, cooking, fashion, health and crafts.

 How it works is that you set up 'Boards' based on different topics that you're interested in and then you add images and videos to your boards which are called 'Pins'.
 Think of it like an office notice board that you stick things onto that you really like, that inspire you or that you want others in your office to read - only Pinterest’s 'Boards and Pins' are way, way cooler than that and of course you aren't restricted to just your office colleagues, the whole of Pinterest can view them.